B2B Podcast Benchmarks: What the Data Really Means for Your Show

 Why this matters:

 • A highly engaged audience is more valuable than a massive one.
-A 67% podcast audience retention rate is a strong signal that listeners are sticking with the content—which is key for thought leadership and demand generation.
+A 67% podcast audience retention rate is a strong signal that listeners are sticking with the content, which is key for thought leadership and demand generation.

 • B2B podcasts serve a different purpose than mass-market shows.
-While a consumer podcast might chase millions of downloads, a B2B show aims to reach the right decision-makers—even if that’s a smaller audience.
+While a consumer podcast might chase millions of downloads, a B2B show aims to reach the right decision-makers, even if that’s a smaller audience.

 Branded Podcast ROI: Why Benchmarks Aren’t the Whole Story

 Are we moving up and to the right?
-Are we growing?
-That’s the real question.

 This is where branded podcast engagement metrics come in.
 Instead of obsessing over downloads, ask yourself: